-Several years ago my friend Curt turned me on to the speakeasy scene in New York.
-I found the idea of hidden throwback bars disguised as other types of businesses charming,
+Several years ago a friend turned me on to the speakeasy scene in New York.
+I found this idea of hidden throwback bars, disguised as other types of businesses charming,

 if a bit gimmicky.
-We visited one that was hidden in a Five Guys Pizza.
+We visited one that was hidden in a Five Guys.
 You have to travel through the restaurant, past the cooks, and through an unmarked door that I would have

 guessed led to a basement.
-Instead, there were stairs leading up to a spiffy old-timey cocktail lounge.
+Instead, the stairs led up to a spiffy, old-timey cocktail lounge.

 In a world with a seemingly bottemless supply of different liquors, liqueurs, bitters, and non-alcoholic ingredients, I find having a themed menu helps give me direction.
 I've overheard people say "He makes up drink names that go along with a theme."
 While that statement isn't untrue, it oversimplifies what is actually going on.
-If you look closly at the menus you'll discover that the drink names always dictate attributes about the cocktail, whether that be the style, flavor, an ingredient, or a particular brand of liquor.
-Occasionally the connection between name and cocktail requires a bit of trivia knowledge, but most of the time it's based on word play.
-For example, on the Grateful Dead menu we have "Cucumberland Blues > Friend of the Devil."
+I allow the theme to guide the cocktails by choosing names that are relevant to the theme, but also provide direction, be it the style, flavor, ingredient, or a particular brand of liquor.
+For example, on the Grateful Dead menu we have the song pairing "Cucumberland Blues -> Friend of the Devil."
 Each song dictates an attribute.
 The wordplay on the song Cumberland Blues dictates that a prominent flavor will be cucumber.
-The second half, Friend of the Devil, gives me a brand-based direction on the base spirit: Devil's Bathtub Gin.
+The second song, Friend of the Devil, gives me a brand-based direction on the base spirit: Devil's Bathtub Gin.
 Gin + Cucumber?
 My wife is going to love me for this one!
-That nomenclature holds true for all my drinks, and the task of coming up with these direction providing names might be my favorite part of the process.
+That nomenclature holds true for all my drinks, and the task of coming up with these direction providing names is a fun part of the process.
+This approach often offers unique challenges and flavor pairings, and helps push me into unexplored territory.

 Donation: | PayPal.Me |